l2beat/l2beat/packages/backend/discovery/bobanetwork/ethereum/diffHistory.md

       template:
 +        "opstack/OptimismPortal"
       descriptions:
-+        ["The main entry point to deposit funds from L1 to L2.
++        ["The main entry point to deposit funds from host chain to this chain.
 It also allows to prove and finalize withdrawals."]
     }
 ```